ajaygunalan/robotic_arm/README.md

   ```

-## Simulate in MoveIt
+## To Plan in MoveIt

-To simulate the robot in MoveIt launch the following:
+To Plan the robot in MoveIt launch the following:

   ```